 Hypersensitivity is an anxiety symptom, and it's not clear how it occurs, but the result is that you pay such close attention to your body that you notice everything - every change, every feeling, every sensation - including those that are so minor that those without anxiety may not even notice them.
 When you notice these sensations, your mind tends to amplify them, and this can lead to concerns over health in the areas that the sensations take place.

 Another symptom of anxiety is health monitoring.
 This is when you are always checking to make sure that you're in good health, even though there's little reason to check so often.
 Some people check their pulse, some people check their stool, some people check their eyes, and some people check their urine.

-Urine color changes all the time, and often is different based on what you eat.
-While there are urine colors that are warning signs of something else, the truth is that urine can change color for strange reasons in ways that are meaningless too.
-Those that check their urine every day are bound to feel that they notice coloration differences that may not actually be important.
+Urine color changes all the time and often is different based on what you eat.
+While there are urine colors that are warning signs of something else, the truth is that urine can change color for strange reasons many of which are meaningless.
+Those that check their urine every day are bound to feel that they notice coloration differences that may not be important.
 That will cause anxiety over kidney health, despite no real symptoms.

 How to Overcome Kidney Anxiety

 When you experience this level of anxiety over the health of your kidneys, the only true solution is to go to a doctor.
 There are many easy kidney function tests that take seconds and aren't very expensive.
 The kidneys play such an important role in the body that when they're malfunctioning it's often apparent to doctors, who can test urine health and other body functions to let you know if something is wrong.